 During his career, Dejan held various world-wide executive management positions, setting up and expanding businesses in the emerging markets, improving financial performance and streamlining management and marketing processes and structures.

-In 2009, he co-founded the fast growing social language network – Verbalists, after he had formed a business group within PRODIREKT LLC, responsible for the further expansion of language education and teacher training in Europe.
+In 2009, he co-founded the fast growing language network – Verbalists, after he had formed a business group within PRODIREKT LLC, responsible for the further expansion of language education and teacher training.

 In 2004, Dejan designed the Strategic Management program for executive education, which has received an endorsement by the American Chamber of Commerce and IBM Business Solutions.

 In 2000, he formed PRODIREKT LLC, based in the US, to provide management recruiting and education services.
-In the same year, the office in Belgrade was opened to manage the company’s Southeast European operations.
+In the same year, the office in Belgrade was opened to manage the company’s European operations.
 As its founder, Dejan is responsible for the vision and strategy of the PRODIREKT group.

-In 2000, prior to founding PRODIREKT, Dejan Trpkovic established Prodide, a marketing and PR agency based in Belgrade, as a leading integrated marketing communications company in the region.
-Prodide has been behind a number of referenced and complex regional projects, such as, the creation of visual identity and media strategy for the Serbian Government’s European Integration Office.
+Prior to founding PRODIREKT, in 1999, Dejan Trpkovic established Prodide, a marketing and PR agency based in Belgrade.
+Prodide quickly became a leading integrated marketing communications company in the SEE region and was behind a number of referenced and complex regional projects, such as, the creation of visual identity and media strategy for the Serbian Government’s European Integration Office.

 During 1997-1999, as Vice President, Western Europe of World-Link UK, a global integrated telecom solutions provider based in New York, Dejan established the Central Office facilities in London, and supervised the operations of EUROLINK, a Greek subsidiary and a licensed telecom carrier.

 From 1993-96, as Regional Director of Hasbro (a Fortune 500 company), he managed the head office in Vienna, two subsidiaries in Poland and Hungary, and 17 regional distributors.
 In 1995, he formed HASBRO’s regional head office in Vienna, Austria.
 In 1994, Dejan directed the purchase of a local Polish distributor and every aspect of this new venture.

 He began his career in 1989 as Regional Manager with Technical Language Systems in Denver, Colorado, where he developed language learning instruction series, language tests and supporting curriculum, as well as managed executive training programs.